-The low size threshold has the additional effect of creating an onerous and impractical process for developers.
-"The maximum property size for any PD project shall be three acres.
+The city adopted these districts relatively recently and has not had an opportunity to test them.
+Part of the reason is likely to be that the maximum size thresholds are too low to make this tool attractive enough to developers.
+The low size threshold has the additional effect of creating an onerous and impractical process for developers: "The maximum property size for any PD project shall be three acres.
 For properties between three acres and six acres, only 50 percent up to a maximum of three acres may be used for a PD project, with the balance of the property limited to traditional zoning.
 On properties larger than six acres, there must be multiple PD projects and in no case shall any individual PD project encompass a site larger than three acres.
 For example, on a nine-acre site, two separate PD projects of three acres each may be permitted with the remaining portion of the site developed under traditional zoning.
 Allowable densities shall be based on the portion used for the PD project, not the total site area."

-The city should consider increasing the maximum size threshold or remove the existing impediments for properties larger than 3 acres to be considered as a whole.
+For this zoning designation to fulfill its purpose and incentivize redevelopment and economic development opportunties, the city should consider either increasing the maximum size threshold or remove the existing impediments for properties larger than 3 acres to be considered as a whole.

-15) Parking Lot (PL) Future Land Use
+15) Parking Lot (PL) Zoning District (Sec.
+58-80)

 It is highly unusual to see parking lots considered as a principal use in a citywide comprehensive plan, much less designated as a distinct future land use or zoning district.
 Most communities would deem the perpetuation of surface parking lots a problem, since such lots oftentimes are part of a scarce inventory of infill and redevelopment opportunities in the community.
 Surface parking lots that are ancillary uses to a principal use should not be treated separately from their principal use, unless there is a special circumstance (e.g., the property that serves as parking for a principal use is in different ownership.)
-Assigning a specific future land use or zoning designation to surface parking lots may also create split zoning issues if lots that are part of the same ownership or project end up with different zoning / future lands use district.
+Assigning a specific zoning designation to surface parking lots may also create split zoning issues if lots that are part of the same ownership or project end up with different zoning district.